 My original misconceptions of this subject were that it was going to be mathematical equations with the outcome of being right or wrong.
 I’ve quickly come to the realisation that this is not the case.
 I feel like I will struggle with restating my own firm’s financial statements because I don’t have confidence in my own judgements when it comes to accounting.

 …but something that has definitely stuck coming to the end of this chapter is that financial equations aren’t technically maths.
 I’ve come to the realisation that they’re the connections between different areas of a firm.
 I’ve also come to the realisation that by restating a firm’s financial statements, it will paint a clearer picture of the firm’s economic and business reality.
 Or at least I think so (I haven’t done it yet).
 Wish me luck please… I’ll need it!
 One more thing….
-I’ll be using Chapter 4 as my bible!!!!
+I’ll be using the videos on restating and Chapter 4 as my bible!!!!

 Repeat mantra: ‘financial equations are not math, they are merely logical connections between different areas of a firm’

 Although some people fear numbers, quite a few people like numbers, maths and the apparent ‘certainty’ working with numbers can give:

-Many aspects of this chapter involved calculations and I am probably going to be called nerd but I really enjoy seeing how things work and how they can be de-constructed to give insight and understanding.
+Many aspects of this chapter involved calculations and I am probably going to be called a nerd but I really enjoy seeing how things work and how they can be de-constructed to give insight and understanding.
 These calculations are more confusing than half of the maths equations I did throughout high school.
-The letters can be overwhelming but with the help of the handy glossary everything can make sense and I can love maths again.
+The letters can be overwhelming but with the help of the handy Glossary of Key Terms [in the Week 4 tile in Moodle] everything can make sense and I can love maths again.
 In regards to how operating and financial activities interact with each other, it can be seen as FCF = OI – ∆NOA.
 What does this mean?
 In other words, free cash flow is equal to Operating income after tax minus the change in Net operating assets.
 Yay, it’s in English now and we can see the transfer between operating and financial!

 Restating financial statements